anvaka/common-words/README.md

 * `Lua` is the only programming language that has a swear word in top 1,000.
 [Can you find it?](https://anvaka.github.io/common-words/#?lang=lua)
 * In `Java` [`override` is more popular than `else` statement](https://anvaka.github.io/common-words/#?lang=java).
 I find this interesting because both statements allow developers to control application flow.
-I just didn't expect inheritance ot be more popular than branching.
+I just didn't expect inheritance to be more popular than branching.
 * In `Go` [`err` is as popular as `return`](https://anvaka.github.io/common-words/#?lang=go).
 Here is [why](https://twitter.com/anvaka/status/813505093458767873).